edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-The Observable keeps running forever in the background even when the component is destroyed.
-Each time component is recreated the leak becomes much bigger.
+When `BookListComponent` get destroyed the `availableBooks$` Observable keeps running in the background.
+Each time component is recreated the leak becomes bigger.

 #### 👍🏼 Referenced Subscription

-To avoid memory leaks the most common approach is to use a reference to the Subscription to `.unsubscribe()` when component get destroyed.
+To avoid memory leaks the most common approach is to use a referenced Subscription to be able to call the `.unsubscribe()` method when the component get destroyed.

 ```ts
 @Component({